Leave a Message

 Clarity increases perceived value.

-Q: Do buyers notice layout flow immediately when touring a home?
+Q: Do buyers notice layout flow immediately during a showing?

 A: Yes.
-Buyers form value impressions within the first few minutes of a showing, often before they consciously analyze features, upgrades, or price.
-Layout flow influences how welcoming, intuitive, and functional the home feels from the moment they enter.
+Buyers form value impressions within the first two to three minutes, before they analyze features or price.
+Flow determines how welcoming a home feels from the moment they enter.

 Example:

-A home with a clear entry, natural sightlines, and logical transitions immediately feels more comfortable and organized.
+A Sendero home with a clear entry and natural sightlines immediately feels more comfortable than a comparable model with a cramped entry.

 Takeaway: